 We take many elements into account when determining the price of a business.
 We review historical financials, cash flow, asset and equipment values, condition of the premises and lease terms, location of the business, competitors and the economy before deciding on the sell price.
 We also consider recent transactions of similar companies – both ones we have represented and transactions outside of our brokerage through paid data sources.

-Another way to look at it is that goodwill is essentially everything that’s left once you strip away the physical “stuff” such as equipment, inventory, real estate, etc. The most common examples of goodwill elements are the value associated with repeat/recurring revenue, the company’s brand, the value of the existing employees, marketing lists, website or internet assets, proprietary software and most any “intangible” assets.
+Put another way, goodwill is essentially everything that is left once you strip away the physical “stuff” like equipment, inventory, real estate, etc. The most common examples of goodwill elements are the value associated with repeat/recurring revenue, the company’s brand, the value of the existing employees, marketing lists, website or internet assets, proprietary software, and most any “intangible” assets.

 At Viking, we make it a standard practice to re-cast the financial statements when a buyer is first reviewing a listing in order to give buyers an “apples to apples” comparison and to minimize the potential for misunderstandings in the post-offer due diligence phase.